kurtis-b-1/mlir-aie/MLIRAIEConversionPasses.md

 #### Options

 ```
+-aie-target                   : Select AIE version: \"aie\", \"aie2\", or \"aie2p\".
+This will determine which XLLVM intrinsics to use.
 -aie2-fp32-emulation-strategy : Set the AIE2 FP32 emulation strategy.
 Elementwise multiplication and matrix multiplication intrinsics for FP32 input type are emulated using bfloat16 data-path.
 ```